brandendupont-mcw/second-cms/src/blog-posts/hello-world.md

 health and/or substance use treatment as part of the diversion programs and upon successful program completion all participants avoided having a criminal record.
 The program assists successful participants in having their records sealed (adults) or expunged (juveniles).
-Because of the success of the Adult Diversion Program, the office obtained several grants to expand.
-In 2023, the juvenile program will support a Gang Prevention Coordinator position who will be present in the Denver Public Schools to help direct young people away from criminal activity and support healthy lifestyles.
+Because of the success of the Adult Diversion Program, and through collaborative partnerships with various city agencies, the office obtained several grants to expand.
+Starting in the 2022- 2023 school year, the juvenile program will support a Gang Prevention Coordinator position who will be present in the Denver Public Schools to help direct young people away from criminal activity and support healthy lifestyles.